 An Elongated 1.5 acre pool with a few carp up to 28lb.
 Tench to 4lb, Rudd, Roach and Perch.
 It has become very weedy and there is plenty of bank side cover where fish can be found close into the margins.
 A difficult water to fish.

-As its name suggests, Bream to 14lb Tench to 12lb along with a large head of Roach, Rudd and Perch.
+As its name suggests.
+Bream to 8lb Tench to 9lb along with a large head of Roach, Rudd and Perch (Day Ticket fishing only).
 Please note that the bridal path swims are quite steep.
 No night fishing on Bridleway bank.
 Light float tackle/ pole set up, small hooks with maggots, casters or soft pellet fished on the drop will work well, and loose feeding occasionally will keep the fish interested.
 It has proved to be a very popular water for the young angler and pleasure angler who want an enjoyable days fishing.
-Please note - IT DOES GET VERY WEEDY IN THE SUMMER THOUGH THE FISHERY STAFF DO RAKE IT THROUGHOUT THE SUMMER
+IT DOES GET VERY WEEDY IN THE SUMMER THE FISHERY STAFF DO RAKE IT THROUGHOUT THE SUMMER.

-A small 1.5 ACRE water which can be quite a challenge due to heavy weed in the summer months.
+Small 1.5 ACRE water which can be quite a challenge due to heavy weed in the summer months.
 Carp to 34lb Tench to 7lb and Pike to 20lb can be caught along with.
 Fish over beds of particles or a boilie approach for the carp; float fished caster corn or maggot for the Tench.
-During the Pike season dead baits especially dyed sprat’s work well.
+During the Pike season dead baits especially dyed sprat’s work well (Day Ticket fishing only).

 A seven acre water, fishing is from 2 banks only, this lake is a good tester of skills for the intermediate Carp angler looking to catch hard fighting Commons and tricky Mirrors up to 30lb with an average depth of 6ft deeper spots can be found, this lake is a good night water and pre –baiting with particles can be an advantage especially if a silt covered gravel patch can be located.
 Other species are found in this water; watch out for the swan mussels.